-New global campaign on 'vital' weather and climate services for small island states08/08/2014 - by the World Meteorological Organization
+New global campaign on ‘vital’ weather and climate services for small island states

 A global campaign to improve weather and climate services for all small island developing states was launched this week with the support of the World Meteorological Organisation (WMO), the Secretariat of the Pacific Regional Environment Programme (SPREP), and Digicel Pacific.

 Small Islands, Weather Together aims to show how the world’s small island developing states can work together to improve their vital weather and climate services.

 In the Pacific region, extreme weather already accounts for 76 per cent of all disasters, half of them directly related to cyclones.

 The increase in extreme-weather events is also hampering the sustainable development of many small island developing states; for example, when Cyclone Evan hit Samoa in December 2012 it caused the loss of one third of the country’s annual economic output.

 WMO Secretary-General Michel Jarraud stressed that small island developing states need greater investment to strengthen weather and climate services, and ensure that efforts towards sustainable development are not wasted.